 Senior Scientist and Professor, Nutrition and Psychiatry

 Research focus: Dietary, behavioral and cultural determinants of body fatness, and development of behavioral programs for weight loss and prevention of weight regain.
-This work is currently being conducted both in worksites and military familites in the U.S, and also in different population groups internationally (China, Brazil, India and Italy).
-In addition, new formulations of foods for prevention and treatment of malnutrition across the lifecycle (U.S. and Guinea Bissau), in particular to reduce susceptibility to obesity and improve cognition.
+In addition, new formulations of foods for prevention and treatment of malnutrition across the lifecycle, in particular to reduce susceptibility to obesity and improve cognition.

 Edward Saltzman, M.D.